idddaffa/idddaffa/README.md

 # Hi There!
 I'm Daffa 👋
 ### Geospatial Developer & Data Analyst 🌍

-I bridge the gap between complex spatial data and operational efficiency through Python-driven automation.
+Bridging the gap between complex spatial data and operational efficiency through Python-driven automation.

 <!--
 **idddaffa/idddaffa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.